 The ocean shoreline of St. Johns County is approximately 42 miles long.

 The initial construction of the Coastal Storm Risk Management Project, completed in 2021, included both dune and beach berm construction along some 2.6 miles of the coastline from South Ponte Vedra Beach to Vilano Beach.
 Approximately 1.3 million cubic yards of sand, dredged from shoals within St. Augustine Inlet, were placed on shore.

 The next beach nourishment, which will address the 2022 impact of Tropical Storms Ian and Nicole, will be 100 percent funded by the federal government under a Flood Control and Coastal Emergencies authority.
-Jacksonville District plans to complete all permitting coordination with its partner agencies by March 1, 2023 and award a contract for the project by May 26, 2023.
+Jacksonville District plans to complete all permitting coordination with its partner agencies by March 1, 2023 and award a contract for the project by the end of June.

-Beach placement of sand from the permitted offshore borrow area is expected to begin on or about July 30, 2023, and be completed by the middle of March 2024.
+Beach placement of sand from the permitted offshore borrow area is expected to begin in September 2023 and be completed by the middle of March 2024.